Chimney swift flying through the air with wings spread

 What are Chimney Swifts?

-Chimney swifts are small migratory birds with slender bodies and narrow, curved wings.
-They are dark gray and about the same size as a robin.
-They have round heads, short necks, and short, tapered tails.
-In flight, their patterns look similar to those of bats as they feed on insects mid-air.
-Unable to perch, they cling to vertical surfaces like chimney flues.
+Chimney swifts are small, migratory birds with slender bodies and long, narrow, curved wings.
+Dark gray in color and roughly the size of a robin, they have rounded heads, short necks, and short, tapered tails.
+In flight, their swift, erratic movements closely resemble those of bats as they hunt insects mid-air.
+Unlike most birds, chimney swifts cannot perch; instead, they cling to vertical surfaces such as chimney flues.

-What are the Signs of a Chimney Swift Infestation?
+What are the Signs of Birds in Your Chimney?

 Chimney swifts tend to nest in chimneys, especially if they are uncapped or damaged.
 These birds are quite vocal, so you’ll likely hear their chirping and tweeting coming from your chimney.
 They are most active at dawn and dusk as they enter and exit the chimney.
 If you look up into your chimney, you might see nests attached to the chimney wall.
 In case of a significant infestation, you may also notice bird droppings in your fireplace.
 As nests build up in your chimney, you may experience difficulty starting fires due to decreased draft efficiency.